PrateekSingh2/algolib3.0/README.md

-# Welcome to your AlgoLib project
+# Welcome to your AlgoLib-3.0 project

 **Use your preferred IDE**